 Spring in the Dominican Republic

-Springtime is when temperatures begin to creep, rising into the upper 80s Fahrenheit (27 degrees Celsius)during March and April.
+Springtime is when temperatures begin to creep, rising into the upper 80s Fahrenheit (27 degrees Celsius) during March and April.
 It gets progressively hotter as Easter approaches, and the sun rays feel stronger.

-What to pack: You should pack clothes suitable for hot weather and rainy clothing, depending on where you plan to spend time.
+What to pack: You should pack clothes suitable for hot weather and rain, depending on where you plan to spend time.
 Daytime outdoor activities will require long sleeves for sun protection, unless you’re at the beaches and rivers cooling off.
 Sunscreen and mosquito sprays should always be in your bag, as the sun can be dangerous even on cloudy days.

 Summer in the Dominican Republic